 Each member of the Reserve Unit is required to provide 20 hours of service per month in exchange for the maintenance of their bond and insurance.

 The Reserve Unit is always looking for new members who want to serve the community in which they live.
-If you are a sworn law enforcement officer and are interested in serving the community in which you live, yet are unable to do so full time for varied reasons, then the Marion County Sheriff’s Office Reserve Unit is for you.
-If I can be of any assistance, please don’t hesitate to contact me.
+If you are a sworn law enforcement officer and are interested in serving our community and are unable to do so full time for varied reasons, then the Marion County Sheriff’s Office Reserve Unit may be for you.

 Interested In Being A Reserve Deputy?